karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

 This lifecycle demonstrates how Jenkins automates and orchestrates different stages of code development, testing, and deployment, promoting continuous integration and continuous delivery (CI/CD) practices.

-Q. Jenkin roles in a DevOps engineer job?
+Q. Jenkins role as a DevOps engineers job?
 -----------------------------------------------------
 Installation and Configuration:
 	Setting up Jenkins, configuring master and agent nodes.